samueljlieber/dev-documentation/content/applications/finance/accounting/fiscal_localizations/localizations/italy.rst

 #.
 Go to https://ivaservizi.agenziaentrate.gov.it/portale/ and authenticate.
 #.
 Go to section :menuselection:`Fatture e Corrispettivi`.
 #.
-Set the user as Legal Party for the VAT number you wish to configure the electronic adress.
+Set the user as Legal Party for the VAT number you wish to configure the electronic address.
 #.
 In :menuselection:`Servizi Disponibili --> Fatturazione Elettronica --> Registrazione
    dell’indirizzo telematico dove ricevere tutte le fatture elettroniche`, input Odoo's Codice Destinatario (**K95IV18**), then confirm.